trdroid/MEAN-Sample-Apps/PicShare/README.md

 ![](_misc/Edit%20Permissions%20screen%20of%20Policy%20Generator.png)

-In this screen, grant all the services and the corresponding actions on the services that any of the app's Administrators is allowed to handle.
+In this screen, grant the services and the corresponding actions on the services that any of the app's Administrators are allowed to administer and operate.

 Grant Access to the following services for the app's Administrator's group: